Home > Moving > City Guides > Best Neighborhoods in Sarasota for Families

 Indian Beach-Sapphire Shores

-Families moving to Sarasota should check out Indian Beach-Sapphire Shores, an upscale neighborhood on the shores of the Sarasota Bay with good walkability, local restaurants, and convenient access to beautiful Indian Beach!
-Residents of Indian Beach-Sapphire Shores can find top-rated schools like Bay Haven School of Basics Plus and opportunities for higher education at New College of Florida and Ringling College of Art & Design.
-Plus, this Sarasota neighborhood has plenty of housing options ranging from charming ranches to modern single-family homes that are ideal for families!
+Families moving to Sarasota should check out Indian Beach-Sapphire Shores—an upscale neighborhood on the shores of the Sarasota Bay with good walkability, local restaurants, and convenient access to the beautiful Indian Beach Park!
+Residents of Indian Beach-Sapphire Shores can find top-rated schools like Bay Haven School of Basics Plus and opportunities for higher education at New College of Florida and the Ringling College of Art & Design.
+This is one of the best places to live in Sarasota for kids, thanks to the abundance of fun family-friendly attractions in the area—including local favorites like Smugglers Cove Adventure Golf and Sarasota Jungle Gardens.
+Plus, this Sarasota neighborhood has plenty of housing options that are ideal for families, ranging from charming ranches to modern single-family homes!

 Things to Do in Indian Beach-Sapphire Shores

-Check out The John & Mable Ringling Museum of Art, where you can explore exhibits like Kabuki Modern, take a tour of the Bayfront Gardens, or visit the Circus Museum.
-Just across Bay Shore Rd, you can see theatrical performances like Camelot or Julius Caesar at Asolo Repertory Theatre.
+Check out The John & Mable Ringling Museum of Art, where you can explore the Keith D. Monda Gallery for Contemporary Art, take a tour of the Bayfront Gardens, or visit the Circus Museum.
+Just across Bay Shore Rd, see theatrical performances like Dial M for Murder or Twelve Angry Men: A New Musical at the Asolo Repertory Theatre.
 Watch the sunset, go fishing, or canoe with the kids at Sapphire Shores Park.
-Fill up on delicious seafood dishes like Seared Scallops, Lido Beach Lobster Roll, or Grilled Octopus at Sunnyside Cafe.
-Dine on Japanese cuisine like Hibachi Chicken or a Salmon Tempura Roll at Kasa Sushi.
-Savor southern-style comfort food like a Crispy Chicken Sandwich or Creole Shrimp & Grits at Fork & Hen.
-Or sit out on the patio and chow down on Shrimp Tacos, Steak Fajitas, or Pork Enchiladas at Wicked Cantina.
+Walk through art installations, attend artist talks, or participate in the annual cookie exchange and swap at the Marietta Museum of Art & Whimsy.
+Satisfy your seafood cravings with dishes like Shrimp and Grits, Grilled Salmon, or Scallops Risotto at Sunnyside Cafe.
+Dine on Japanese cuisine like Hibachi Chicken, Shrimp Pineapple Fried Rice, or a Lobster Tempura Roll at Kasa Sushi Japanese Restaurant.
+Savor Southern-style comfort food in Sarasota like a Crispy Chicken Sandwich or Buffalo Chicken Wrap paired with Parm Fries at Fork & Hen SRQ.
+Or sit out on the patio while chowing down on Shrimp Tacos, Ribeye Steak Fajitas, or Pork Enchiladas at Wicked Cantina.

 Laurel Park

-A few blocks from the shores of Sarasota Bay is Laurel Park, one of the city’s best neighborhoods for families!
+A few blocks from the shores of Sarasota Bay is Laurel Park, one of the best neighborhoods in Sarasota!
 Laurel Park is located in a National Historic District and provides residents with good walkability to nearby restaurants, shops, parks, and entertainment.
-Families can enjoy the neighborhood’s namesake park, as well as waterfront activities at nearby Lido Key, which is just 11 minutes away.
-The neighborhood is also home to top-rated schools like Discover Days Preschool and Westcoast School and offers a wide range of housing options from Mediterranean-style bungalows and Colonial Revival homes to spacious apartments.
+Families appreciate the variety of events put on by the Laurel Park Neighborhood Association, which include Picnics in the Park where you can meet neighbors and listen to live music.
+In addition, your kiddos will love the abundance of outdoor recreation, such as Bayfront Park‘s playground and splash pad and Payne Park‘s disc golf course and skate park.
+Of course, families can also enjoy the neighborhood’s namesake park, as well as waterfront activities at nearby Lido Key.
+The neighborhood is also home to top-rated schools like Discover Days Preschool and First Montessori Academy and offers a wide range of housing options from Mediterranean-style bungalows and Colonial Revival homes to spacious apartments.

 Things to Do in Laurel Park